Cyberexe1/Cyberexe1/README.md

 # Hi, I'm Vikas Tiwari! 👋

 ## 🚀 About Me
-I'm a passionate tech enthusiast currently pursuing a B.Tech in Computer Engineering at Thakur College of Engineering and Technology.
+I'm a passionate tech enthusiast currently pursuing a B.E. in Computer Engineering at Thakur College of Engineering and Technology.
 I love building innovative solutions, exploring new technologies, and constantly learning to improve my skills.

 ---